marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 | ----------- | -------- |
 | Medium      | Medium   |

-Solidity is still a young language, there is no guarantee that there won't be new vulnerabilities discovered in the future.
+Solidity is still a young language, and there is no guarantee that there won't be new vulnerabilities discovered in the future.
 This is why we chose to make `PoaToken`s upgradeable via the Proxy pattern to be able to react quickly and protect investors.

 #### Mitigation Steps
 - Pause all `PoaToken` instances to prevent transfers